 Denied.
 Use this status to prevent a user from logging into a realm.
 For instance, if an individual leaves your company, change his or her status to Denied.
-This setting terminates access to any of your accounts.
-Read more about denying access.
+This setting terminates access to any of your accounts. .

 Guest.
 Quickbase automatically gives the status of Guest to any user who is not Approved (or explicitly Denied).
 This status prevents user access to applications that are only for Approved users.
 Quickbase allows users with the status of Guest access to any other applications, as long as the managers of those applications invite those users.

 Note: Don’t confuse Realm Approval Status with user roles in an application.
 Users with Approved and Guest status are free to use apps according to limits set by their role and other app settings.
 (Users with Denied status can’t access any application in any of your realm’s accounts, of course.)

-On the My Apps page, click Manage name_of_realm, then click the Directory tab.
+On the My Apps page, click Manage name_of_realm, then click Directory .

 Locate the user or users whose approval level you want to set.